Yoshi's Island

 Super Mario World 2: Yoshi's Island is a 1995 platform game developed and published by Nintendo for the Super Nintendo Entertainment System (SNES).
-The player controls Yoshi, a friendly dinosaur, on a quest to reunite baby Mario with his brother Luigi, who has been kidnapped by Kamek.
-As a Super Mario series platformer, Yoshi runs and jumps to reach the end of the level while solving puzzles and collecting items with Mario's help.
-The game has a hand-drawn aesthetic and was the first in the franchise to have Yoshi as its main character, where it introduces his signature flutter jump and egg spawning abilities.
+The player controls various Yoshis on their quest to reunite baby Mario with his brother Luigi, who has been kidnapped by Kamek.
+Yoshi runs and jumps to reach the end of the level while solving puzzles and collecting items with Mario's help.

+Having introduced the character in the previous Super Mario game, Super Mario World (1990), Nintendo decided to develop a game starring Yoshi, with the aim of making it more accessible.
+Yoshi's Island introduced his signature flutter jump and egg-spawning abilities.
+The marker-drawn art style was created by scanning hand-drawn pictures and approximating them pixel-by-pixel.
+Some special effects were powered by a new Super FX2 microchip.

 After four years of development, Yoshi's Island was released in Japan in August 1995 and worldwide two months later.
+It sold more than four million copies.
+Critics described it as one of the greatest video games of all time, praising the art, sound, level design and gameplay.
+The art style and Yoshi's signature characteristics established the Yoshi series of spin-offs and sequels.

-Some of its special effects were powered by a new Super FX2 microchip.
-The game was ported to the Game Boy Advance as Super Mario Advance 3: Yoshi's Island in 2002.
-This version was rereleased for the Nintendo 3DS and the Wii U's Virtual Console in the early 2010s.
-The original version was also released for the Super NES Classic Edition and Nintendo Switch Online in the late 2010s.
+Yoshi's Island was the last Super Mario platformer before the series' transition to 3D gameplay, with no further 2D entries for over a decade.
+It was ported to the Game Boy Advance as Yoshi's Island: Super Mario Advance 3 in 2002; this version was rereleased for the Nintendo 3DS and the Wii U's Virtual Console.
+The original version was also released for the Super NES Classic Edition, and both versions for the Nintendo Classics service.

-Yoshi's Island received critical acclaim and sold over four million copies.
-Reviewers praised the art, sound, level design, and gameplay, and acclaimed Yoshi's Island as a masterpiece and one of the greatest video games of all time.
-The game brought newfound renown to both Yoshi as a character and Shigeru Miyamoto's artistic and directorial career.
-The distinct art style and Yoshi's signature characteristics established the Yoshi series of spin-offs and sequels.
-The game would be the last Super Mario platformer before the series' transition to 3D gameplay, with no further 2D entries for over a decade.